KoushikKumar/test_framework/README.md

         c. "focus out"
         d. "tab" to focus on the next input element(of type text or password)
         e. "delete" to delete the entire input
+        f. "backspace" to remove the character beside cursor

         Remarks::
         a.
 It supports even if we have added the input element dynamically